K. G. Cunningham: Media career

 Following his sport career, he became a TV and radio sports presenter.
 During the 1980s, KG hosted a 30-minute football wrap-up show on Channel 9 Adelaide called KG's Footy Show.
-The show was run on Saturdays during the football season and ran in the 5:30-6pm time slot.
+The show was run on Saturdays during the football season and ran in the 5:30–6pm time slot.
 KG and guests who included players usually from the day's winning teams in the SANFL, would give their comments and show highlights of the games.
 KG was also the weekend sports presenter for Channel 9 news in Adelaide for over 20 years until he joined Channel 7 in 2005.
 For his long TV service to football, the SANFL inducted him into their Hall of Fame in 2012.

 He also co-hosted the FIVEaa Sports Show from the mid-1980s until 2008, firstly with former South Australian cricket captain David Hookes and later with former SANFL player and Adelaide Crows (AFL) coach Graham Cornes.
 The radio show was among Adelaide's most popular drive time shows.

 In the 1990 Australia Day honours Cunningham was made a Member of the Order of Australia (AM) for "service to the media, particularly as a sporting broadcaster".

 Cunningham collapsed from ischaemic heart disease in October 2006, and underwent angioplasty.

 He is frequently very opinionated and pro-South Australian.
 Because of this reputation and his mannerisms, he was often satirised by fellow broadcaster Jon Blake on a weekly comedy skit called Behind Closed Doors (also broadcast on FIVEaa).
-One well-known incident, which typified Cunningham's broadcast style, took place in 1998 during the Australian Football League fixture when Port Adelaide Football Club played West Coast Eagles at Football Park (now AAMI Stadium).
+One well-known incident, which typified Cunningham's broadcast style, took place in 1998 during the AFL fixture when Port Adelaide Football Club played West Coast Eagles at Football Park.
 During the match, then-Port Adelaide ruckman Darryl Poole marked the football on the goal line, entitling him to a set shot on goal, just metres from the target.
 Despite this, he was positioned at a difficult angle to take the shot, and was not known as a reliable kick.
 When Graham Cornes expressed doubts as to whether Poole would convert his shot into a goal, Cunningham exclaimed "If Darryl Poole misses this, I'll jump into the lake" (presumably the West Lakes outside of Football Park).
 Poole subsequently missed his shot, but despite every attempt during and after the match to make him act on his pledge, Cunningham refused, claiming it to be a "figure of speech".

 In March 2009, Cunningham joined former Australian basketball legend Phil Smyth to host an internet sports show, "KG and the General", on australialivetv.com.
 Cunningham and other sporting personalities lost money owed when australialivetv.com collapsed in December 2010.

 Since January 2019, Cunningham has presented Saturday Sports Show on Adelaide's 5AA with Graham Cornes.